Skip to main content

 Common Mistake

-Forgetting to include a return envelope or providing incorrect postage, which can significantly delay the return of your apostilled document.
+Failing to include all required information on the request form, or providing an incorrect return address, which can delay receiving your apostilled document.

 3